 Letter of Interest (LOI): This LOI serves as an introduction and brief description of the project you are presenting for the Playmaker Grant.
 The LOI should be signed by the Principal Investigator(s) and not exceed two (2) pages.
 Components of this letter may include:

 Phase 2: Present

-Applications accepted to the Playmaker Grant Lab will be invited to present their Research Strategy to a task force from the AOSSM Research Committee at the AOSSM Combined Annual Meeting.
+Applications accepted to the Playmaker Grant Lab will be invited to present their Research Strategy to a task force from the AOSSM Research Committee at the AOSSM Annual Meeting.
 The presentation should not exceed 15 minutes.
-This session on Saturday July 16, 2022, will be open to meeting attendees to participate.
+This session on Saturday, July 15, 2023, will be open to meeting attendees to participate.
 All funding decisions will be made by standing members of the AOSSM Research Committee.

 Phase 3: Final Application

 Projects selected for funding during the Playmaker Grant Lab will be required to submit a formal grant application, following AOSSM Grant Application Format.
-This includes: Specific Aims, Research Strategy, References, Budget, Benchmarks and Timeline & Investigator Biosketches.
+This includes Specific Aims, Research Strategies, References, Budget, Benchmarks, Timeline & Investigator Biosketches.
 Projects seeking supplemental or bridge/gap funding will be eligible to submit existing documentation.